MichaelLeeHobbs/connect-pgpool/README.md

 I have not yet finished the GitHub actions setup to push a copy of the image to dockerhub.
 For now use the [Quick Start for Testing](#Quick Start for Testing) to test and/or build an image.

 **Use at your own risk!** I am not responsible for any downtime or loss of life that may result from the use of this software.
-This software is actively being used in a production environment at multiple companies to manage 10's to 100's of thousands of DB connections per day.
+Variations of this software is used in production environments at multiple companies to manage 10's to 100's of thousands of DB connections per day for Mirth Connect.

 ## TLDR
 Let Connect-PGPool handle your db connections to a PostgreSQL DB with pooling and automated error handling!
 Stop storing you DB Connections in maps or